 Stays at the centrally-located Westin New York at Times Square will also get you a room at the center of the action.
 Check their website for specific holiday specials and rates and enjoy breathtaking views of the city.
+Chelsea’s Hyatt House is a great choice for families who want a kitchen to cook in.
 For those looking to stay somewhere other than Manhattan, check out the Hampton Inn Brooklyn Downtown for quality lodging that won’t break the budget as well as the New York Marriott at the Brooklyn Bridge.
 For a less cookie cutter stay that offers some funky decor, check out Brooklyn’s Box House Hotel in Greenpoint.

 If you’d like to visit the city but stay outside of it, then the Ritz Carlton in White Plains might be just for you.
 Throughout the holiday season, kid-friendly activities and workshops will be held at the hotel such as gingerbread decorating workshops, breakfast with Santa, and menorah lightings.
 A trip to the city to enjoy the holiday magic is a short train ride away.